tcbkkvik/NBL_Actors/README.md

 ```

 ### Distributed computing?
-Messaging over a network is not implemented, but could become an option by
+Messaging over a network is not implemented. (..but could become an option by
-serializing `IActorRef.send(java.util.function.Consumer<A> msg)`..
+serializing `IActorRef.send(java.util.function.Consumer<A> msg)`)

 ## More documentation..